Composting Cat Litter

 Now you are probably saying to yourself that is crazy, all the books say you can't compost cat poop.
 It's true, a lot of people advise against it as cat poop can have pathogens in it etc etc. We pondered this and then thought well the local free range cats have been pooping in peoples yards and veggie gardens forever so why would that be any more or less risky?
 We share our house with our British Shorthair cats and clean their trays every day.
 Surely composting the waste and putting it on the roses isnt going to harm us.

 We now have four bins on the go as we add lawn clippings and prunings.
-We can't grow vegatables direct into the ground but we grow them in a pot garden instead.
+We can't grow vegetables direct into the ground but we grow them in a pot garden instead.
 The pots all have added breeders choice litter and worms.
-The breeders choice paper based litter has great water holding qualities and keeps the worms fed so they fertilise the plants.
-We also add some of the used but poopless attapulgite as it is great for drainage.
+The breeders choice paper based litter has great water holding qualities and keeps the worms fed so they fertilize the plants.

 One super secret we found by accident is that leafy plants love cat pee.
 We grow catnip and it was always a bit sorry looking and compact.
-Once, when rinsing the base of an OzPets tray, we tipped it on the catnip plant that needed a bit of water.
+Once, when rinsing the base of an Oz-Pet trays, we tipped it on the catnip plant that needed a bit of water.
 It took off and went bushy and lush almost overnight.
-Now the catnip plants get a good dose of tray rinse water every few days as do some of the other leafy pot plants and tomotoes.
-Our British Shorthair cats love home grown catnip and I laugh when I think that they fertilise it themselves!
+Our British Shorthair cats love home grown catnip and I laugh when I think that they fertilize it themselves!